 Sequence of edits.
-The sequence of edits from which the insertion positions are derived is obtained as a by-product of the computation of the word-level LCS between T, the MT output, and its post-edited translation R. The edit operations that can be obtained with this algorithm are deletions and insertions, unlike with the edit distance algorithm [42] in which substitutions are also taken into account.
+The sequence of edits from which the insertion positions are derived is obtained as a byproduct of the computation of the word-level LCS between T, the MT output, and its post-edited translation R. The edit operations that can be obtained with this algorithm are deletions and insertions, unlike with the edit distance algorithm [42] in which substitutions are also taken into account.
 The edition sequences obtained may, in some cases, be ambiguous, given that the substitution of one word for another may be modelled as an insertion followed by a deletion or as a deletion followed by an insertion (in our experiments, we chose the second option); however, as all segments in the datasets are processed in the same manner, this will have no effect on the results.

 With regard to the detection of insertion positions, and given that the objective of our method is only to detect the positions in T into which words need to be inserted, and not the exact number of words to be inserted, a sequence of insertions is simplified to just one insertion.
-For example, for $T = The\ European\ Association$ for the Automatic Translation is noncommercial organisation and $R = The\ European\ Association$ for Machine Translation is a nonprofit organisation, the sequence of editions would be (match, match, match, delete, delete, insert, match, delete, insert, match), in which the last insert refers to the insertion of two words, a and nonprofit.
+For example, for T = The European Association for the Automatic Translation is noncommercial organisation and R = The European Association for Machine Translation is a nonprofit organisation, the sequence of editions would be (match, match, match, match, delete, insert, match, match, delete, insert refers to the insertion of two words, a and nonprofit.